-Reference to the Section as a whole, however, brings greater clarity to the legislator's intention when enacting the section.
-The 'claim against the Government' must arise from 'any contract' or 'out of any wrong committed by any servant of the Government---' Review proceedings are clearly not included under the former category and it is extremely doubtful whether they fall under or are included in the latter.
-Any doubt whether review proceedings are included in the phrase 'claim against the Government, is, in my opinion, finally dispelled by the wording of SS(4), which provides that 'no execution, attachment or like process shall be issued---' These words clearly indicate that the legislator intended that the 'claim' should be for something which can be the subject of a warrant of execution, attachment or similar process.
-The word 'claim', read with SS(4), in my opinion indicates that the legislature intended that the section apply only to proceedings in which the Government may be called upon to commit an overt act, be it the payment of money or something else, or to desist from doing something, which will result in the issuing of a warrant of execution, attachment, or like process, but not to review proceedings in which no warrants are issued and a court simply confirms or dismisses quasi-judicial decisions of the Government, or its officials.
-As was stated in Hira and Another -vs- Booysen and Another 1992 (4) SA 69 (A) at 93 -4, the function and purpose of review is to correct erroneous decision-making.
+Reference to the Section as a whole, however, brings greater clarity to the legislator's intention when car the section.
+The 'claim against the Government' must arise from 'any contract' or 'out of any wrong committed by any servant of the Government---' Review proceedings are clearly not included under the category and it is extremely doubtful whether they fall under or are included in the latter.
+Any doubt wh review proceedings are included in the phrase 'claim against the Government, is, in my opinion, finally dispelled by the wording of SS(4), which provides that 'no execution, attachment or like process shall be issued----' These words clearly indicate that the legislator intended that the 'claim' should be for somethin which can be the subject of a warrant of execution, attachment or similar process.
+The word 'claim', rea SS(4), in my opinion indicates that the legislature intended that the section apply only to proceedings in the Government may be called upon to commit an overt act, be it the payment of money or something elto desist from doing something, which will result in the issuing of a warrant of execution, attachment, or process, but not to review proceedings in which no warrants are issued and a court simply confirms or dismisses quasi-judicial decisions of the Government, or its officials.
+As was stated in Hira and Another Booysen and Another 1992 (4) SA 69 (A) at 93 -4, the function and purpose of review is to correct erron decision-making.

-Support for the above finding is found in Kampton Park Bombay (Pty) Ltd -vs- Campton Park Municipality 1956 (1) SA 643 (T).
-In that case the applicant brought on review the refusal of an application for a trading licence by the municipality.
-The latter took the point in limine that the application must fail because it had not been given a month's notice of the intended proceedings in terms of S. 172(2) of the Local Government ordinance 17 of 1939 (T), which requires that 30 days' prior notice must be given of any 'action' against a local authority.
-The court held, at 648B, that an 'action' does not included review proceedings, and dismissed the point in limine on those grounds."
+Support for the above finding is found in Kampton Park Bombay (Pty) Ltd -vs- Campton Park Municipa 1956 (1) SA 643 (T).
+In that case the applicant brought on review the refusal of an application for a trad licence by the municipality.
+The latter took the point in limine that the application must fail because it h been given a month's notice of the intended proceedings in terms of S. 172(2) of the Local Government ordinance 17 of 1939 (T), which requires that 30 days' prior notice must be given of any 'action' against local authority.
+The court held, at 648B, that an 'action' does not included review proceedings, and dism the point in limine on those grounds."

-The above quoted pronouncement of White, J. in my considered judgment, confirms what I said earlier on that Judicial Review proceedings are not legal suits and are therefore not caught by the provisions of the Civil Procedure (suits by or Against Government or Public Officers)Act.
-Moreover, it will be noted that the court in Ndamise's case (supra) was construing a statutory provision similar to our Cap.
-6:01 of the Laws of Malawi.
-I see no reason why I should not adopt it in construing the meaning of the words suit or claim used in our Cap.
-6:01 of the Laws of Malawi.
+The above quoted pronouncement of White, J. in my considered judgment, confirms what I said earlier c Judicial Review proceedings are not legal suits and are therefore not caught by the provisions of the Civi Procedure (suits by or Against Government or Public Officers)Act.
+Moreover, it will be noted that the c Ndamise's case (supra) was construing a statutory provision similar to our Cap.
+6:01 of the Laws of Mal see no reason why I should not adopt it in construing the meaning of the words suit or claim used in our 6:01 of the Laws of Malawi.